Thomas Jefferson Memorial, Washington DC

 What struck me most about the Jefferson Memorial was the opulence of it all.
 Such a huge monument and grounds dedicated to just one person.
 In London the Winston Churchill statue in Parliament Square is only 12 feet tall, you could miss it if you don’t look carefully enough.
 Even the Victoria monument outside Buckingham Palace seems modest in comparison to the DC memorials.

-If you’re going to DC be sure to make time for the Jefferson Memorial, it’s a superb attraction, spacious and peaceful; and it’s free.
+If you’re going to DC be sure to make time for the Thomas Jefferson Memorial, it’s a superb attraction, spacious and peaceful; and it’s free.
 Take time to read the inscriptions and learn a little bit more about America’s third commander in chief.